ilsafaisal15/ilsafaisal15/README.md

 **📈 Currently Working On**
 - Strengthening my web development skills
 - Building personal projects using HTML, CSS, and JavaScript
+- Learning Generative AI and building interactive Streamlit apps using Hugging Face Spaces.
 - Exploring opportunities in software and tech industries

 ---